It Takes A Village Day Program

 Led by an interdisciplinary clinical team trained in treating PMADs, our “It Takes A Village” program offers comprehensive and compassionate care catered to the delicate needs and experiences that can develop during the perinatal period.
 Clients can expect a carefully curated combination of group therapy and community connection, individual therapy, psychoeducation, experiential classes, and more.
 The program is thoughtfully designed to teach coping skills, self-care strategies, and mindfulness techniques so that clients can heal past traumas, better manage their PMAD symptoms, and enrich their day-to-day lives.
 Babies are welcome and encouraged to join!

-*All services are available virtually when clinically warranted.
-Virtual programming is conducted on a HIPPA-compliant platform.
+*Virtual programming is conducted on a HIPPA-compliant platform.

 "It Takes a Village" treats perinatal mood and anxiety disorders including: